ericdodds/ericdodds.com/source/_posts/2013-12-05-why-i-like-doing-the-dishes.markdown

 There's utility in consistently feeling tangible progress and completeness, even if it's in something as simple as doing the dishes—and especially when you don't feel like doing it.
 That small, low-cost push to wipe the stovetop eventually bleeds over into that project at work that needs that last 10% to go from good to awesome, or that special thing you've been planning to do for someone that you can't seem to get around to.

-If we let them, repetitive tasks done well will make us better at the bigger, harder things we face in other areas.
+If we let them, small things repeatedly accomplished with excellence will make us better at the bigger, harder things we face in other areas.

 (Rewarding yourself with a scotch when you're finished wiht something doesn't hurt either.)